mhranjbar/CLRE/PCM/README.md

   keywords = {convolutional neural networks, Deep learning, deep neural networks, experimental pictures, phase change material, temperature measurements}, publisher = {Society of Chemical Industry and John Wiley & Sons Ltd.}
 }

+## 📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.